-Cars dropping off students should pull into the parking lot as guided by staff.
-Cars must pull to the right to allow through traffic to pass on the left.
-Students must exit vehicle through the car doors on the right side of the car.
+Cars dropping off students should pull into the parking lot entrance as guided by staff.
+Cars must remain within the conage.
+Students must exit the vehicle through the car doors on the right side of the car at the drop-off sign.
 Cars should follow the instructions of the staff-member supervising drop off.

-When students have exited the car, the car can rejoin the flow of traffic on the left.
-Drivers need to check carefully that the lane is clear and open before slowly merging into the passing lane.
+When students have exited the car, the car will continue to remain within the conage and exit.
+Drivers need to check carefully that the lane is clear and open before slowly turning right onto Manhattan Beach Blvd.

-Cars may only enter through gate on 164th.
-Cars must exit on 164th Street.
+Cars may only enter through the first gate on Manhattan Beach Blvd.
+Cars must exit on the second gate on Manhattan Beach Blvd.
 Exiting cars must turn right.

-Supervision begins at 7:30 am.
-From 7:30 am to 7:55 am one staff member supervises the yard and one supervises the parking lot.
-An additional staff members supervises the pedestrian gate.
+Supervision begins at 8:00 am.
+From 8:00 am to 8:25 am one staff member supervises the yard and one supervises the parking lot.
+An additional staff member supervises the pedestrian gate.

-The Bell to enter classes will ring at 7:55am for students to go to class.
-Teachers will be in their classrooms before 7:55 am and greet each student at the door.
-A second bell will ring at 8:00am to signal students to proceed to their classrooms.
+The Bell to enter classes will ring at 8:25am for students to go to class.
+Teachers will be in their classrooms before 8:25 am and greet each student at the door.
+A second bell will ring at 8:30am to signal students to proceed to their classrooms.

-Students arriving late (after 8:30 am) must report to the front office before proceeding to their classroom.
+Students arriving late (after 8:35 am) must report to the front office before proceeding to their classroom.

-At 8:10 all exterior gates will be secured.
-Parents arriving after 8:30 must enter through the controlled access gates and sign in at the front office.
+At 8:40 all exterior gates will be secured.
+Parents arriving after 8:30 must enter through the front office and sign in.